-What if you knew of a way to raise your disbursement payments FBA?
+What if you knew of a way to raise your disbursement payments?
 You would probably jump on the opportunity.

 We’ll also be detailing a brand new case that our service can detect.

 A removal order simply means that you’re electing to take items out of your FBA inventory.
 You can choose to have the items destroyed by Amazon or returned to you.